djangofan/testng-custom-report-example/README.md

 2. Each test start time is shown in human readable form.
 3. Each test duration is shown in seconds.
 4. Report name and date is shown at the top.
+5. Added name column to show test name.
+6. Added examples of Skip and Failure to sample screenshot (see below).

 example
 =========================